A World Leader in Self-Inking Stamps

-COLOP is one of the leading brands and manufacturers of stamps.
+COLOP is one of the leading manufacturers of stamps.
 Founded in 1980 in Wels, Austria, the company is characterized by it's passion for innovation, modern product design and uncompromising quality standards.

-It's products, produced mainly in Austria, are exported to more than 120 countries in the world and highlight the company's outstanding international importance in the office products sector.
+COLOP products, produced mainly in Austria, are exported to more than 120 countries worldwide and highlight the company's outstanding international importance in the office products sector.
 In addition to sales organizations in Sweden, UK, Romania, Bulgaria and Germany, COLOP has a further production site in the Czech Republic.

-Stamps can represent a risk in terms of cross contamination because they are handled by many different people in work environments, meaning that common bacteria such as E. coli, S. aureus, MRSA or Salmonella can be easily transmitted.
-Research conducted by the University of Arizona for Microban Europe into bacteria in the office environment showed that high concentrations of bacteria are common in office environments including phones, keyboard and computer mouse surfaces.
+Stamps can represent a risk in terms of cross-contamination because they are handled by many different people in an office environment.
+This means that common bacteria such as E. coli, S. aureus, MRSA or Salmonella can be easily spread from surface to surface.
+Research conducted by the University of Arizona for Microban into bacteria in an office environment showed that bacteria tend to harbor on high-touch products such as cell phones, keyboards and computer mice.

-For more information on COLOP stamps treated with antibacterial technology, contact Microban today.
+For more information on COLOP stamps treated with Microban antibacterial technology, contact Microban today.